GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ### Task 2: Connect to the database tier Azure VMs.

-1. From the lab computer, navigate to putty from the desktop.
+1. From the lab computer, in the Azure portal, navigate to the az12003a-vm0 blade.

+1. From the az12003a-vm0 blade, connect to the Azure VM az12003a-vm0 via Remote Desktop.

+1. Within the RDP session to az12003a-vm0, in Server Manager, navigate to the Local Server view and turn off IE Enhanced Security Configuration.

 1. Use PuTTY to connect via SSH to **i20-db-0** Azure VM using Private Ip.
 Acknowledge the security alert and, when prompted, provide the following credentials: